Size Prediction Guide

 Genetics (breed and parent size) are the primary factors.
 Nutrition also plays a role - kittens need adequate calories for growth but overfeeding can lead to obesity.
 Large breed cats like Maine Coons may grow until 18-24 months.
 Use our Kitten Growth Calculator to track growth milestones.

-Can I tell how big a kitten will get by paw size?
+Can you tell how big a kitten will get by its paws?
+Does paw size determine cat size?

-Paw size can be a rough indicator, but it's not always accurate.
+Does paw size determine cat size?
+It can be a rough indicator, but it's not always accurate.
 Large paws may indicate a larger adult cat, but this varies by breed and individual.
 Age and current weight are more reliable predictors.
 Use our Kitten Weight Calculator for accurate predictions based on age and weight.

 When do cats stop growing?